superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 6. **Performance**: Optimized validation and processing
 7. **Maintainability**: Clean, modular architecture

-## Enhanced Dashboard Parameters Implementation
+## Dashboard Parameters Implementation

-The enhanced dashboard parameters system provides comprehensive support for all Metabase dashboard filter types with automatic ID generation, intelligent defaults, and complete validation.
+The dashboard parameters system provides comprehensive support for all Metabase dashboard filter types with automatic ID generation, intelligent defaults, and complete validation.
 This system completely replaces the previous simplified dashboard parameters implementation and is designed for maximum AI assistant usability.

 ### Key Features